c-okelly/Software_eng_Dublin_bikes/README.md

 Shane Kenny
 Conor O' Kelly

-The goal of this program is to provide an web based interface to users through which they can determine available bike and available bike stands for stations at the current time or at at given historical timestamp.
+The goal of this program is to provide a web based interface to users through which they can determine available bike and available bike stands for stations at the current time or at at given historical timestamp.
 It will try to predict the chances of bikes and stands being available in stations by providing hourly averages.
 It does so using data collected at a frequency of 1 minute via an Amazon web instance, for the period of 9th March to 20th April.

 CONTENTS OF THIS FILE